saminiir/saminiir.github.io/_drafts/2016-02-26-implementing-userspace-arp.markdown

 Namely, the `translation table` is used to store the results of ARP, so that hosts can just look up whether they already have the entry in their cache.
 This avoids spamming the network for redundant ARP requests.

-The algorithm is implemented in [arp.c](https://github.com/saminiir/level-ip/blob/v1.0/src/arp.c#L53).
+The algorithm is implemented in [arp.c](https://github.com/saminiir/level-ip/blob/e9ceb08f01a5499b85f03e2d615309c655b97e8f/src/arp.c#L53).

-The ultimate test for the ARP implementation is to see whether it replies to ARP requests correctly:
+Finally, the ultimate test for an ARP implementation is to see whether it replies to ARP requests correctly:

 {% highlight bash %}
 [saminiir@localhost lvl-ip]$ arping -I tap0 10.0.0.4